hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/CBT/00b-VPNs.md

   R1(config)# crypto key generate rsa general-keys modulus 2048 The name for th ekeys will be: R1.ogit.online
   % The key modulus size is 2048 bits
-  % Generating 2048 bit RSA keys, keys will be non-exportable...
+  % Generating 2048 bit RSA keys, keys will be non-exportable<..truncated..>
   %SSH-5-ENABLE: SSH 1.99 has been enabled

   ! issue certificate